 So while the exact details of your particular contract may vary wildly from circumstance to circumstance, there’s one fundamental aspect about your contract that you have to make sure of before we can even begin to talk about what goes in it, and that’s….

-…Make sure the contract is easy to understand
+The screenwriter’s contract must be easy to understand

 The foundation of all agreement is mutual understanding.
 If you can’t understand the wording of a contract, you simply can’t have a functional, worthwhile agreement between two parties.